Diksha-Rathi/Device-Assessment/README.md

 1. The battery performance data sent to API in JSON is strictly provided for 7 days (1 week) only.
 2. Data accuracy is maintained in data sent to the API i.e. the data is valid and values that can result in negative drop in percentage are not present.
 3. Battery consumption lies within the range [0, 100].
-4. For days where data is not available, the battery consumption is assumed as 0.
+4. Where data is not available (e.g. no data is available for days 3- 7), the battery consumption is assumed as 0.
 5. More than one employee can use the tablet on a given day.
-6. Tablet and AcademyId has one-to-one mapping.
-(Discuss)

 ## Design